autodesk-forks/qt5/Qt6_build_instructions_for_Maya.md

 - `qtwebglplugin`

-> **Minimum OpenSSL Version**
+> **OpenSSL Version**
-Since Qt 5.15, Qt requires a minimum OpenSSL version of 1.1.1 (if the `--openssl` option is enabled).
+We tested using OpenSSL version 3 but other OpenSSL versions might work as well (if the `--openssl` option is enabled).
 OpenSSL is used by the Qt Network submodule.
 This option is only available for Windows and Linux, since Mac uses Apple's Secure Transport API.

 > **Xcb Libraries**
 Since XCB libraries are no longer included with Qt on Linux, starting with version 5.15 of Qt, the -qt-xcb build configuration option is no longer supported.
 Before building Qt on Linux, make sure that XCB libraries are installed on your system, using available package/library managers.